 Where it’s going: HBO Max.
 The new streaming service from WarnerMedia is set to launch in the spring of 2020 and will include all of HBO’s library, back catalogs from Turner and Warner Bros. and a slew of new original content.
 Prices haven’t been revealed, but it will likely be more than $14.99/mo., the current price for HBO Now.

 That’s right, Dunder Mifflin is relocating.
 The most-watched show on Netflix — responsible for 52 billion viewing minutes (or nearly 100,000 years) in 2018 — will no longer be available on the streaming service.

 When it’s leaving: January 2021

 Where it’s going: NBCUniversal’s streaming service.
 The good news?
 The new service will be entirely free and supported by commercials, so you won’t need to add another streaming service to your budget to keep watching The Office.
-For those who’d rather skip the commercials, NBC also plans to make an ad-free version available for a monthly fee.
+For those who’d rather skip the commercials, to make an ad-free version available for a monthly fee.

 Keep your eyes on our resource center for all the latest info on what’s leaving Netflix as well all the latest news on TV and streaming services!